-At one time British farmers would drive their cattle through whoops of rowan to protect the cows.
+At one time British farmers would drive their cattle through whoops of rowan to protect them.
 Bears, moose, white tail deer, squirrels, and many varieties of birds eat the berries.

 The name Sorbus derives from the Latin, meaning ‘service tree.’
 The European botanical name, aucuparia means to ‘catch a bird.’
 Rowan means ‘becoming red’ and derives from the German word raudnian.
 The name “rowan” is also said to derive from the word “rune”.
 Runes are the letters used in the Germanic languages before the adoption of the Latin alphabet.
 Rune stones or carvings were used as tools for divination.